sajjadhasann/OCR/README.md

 No files are stored on the server; processing happens in memory.

 ## Requirements
--Python 3.10+
+- Python 3.10+
--FastAPI
+- FastAPI
--MistralAI Python SDK
+- MistralAI Python SDK

 ## Installation
 * Clone the repository: